We Spoke with Al Walser -The Euro DJ Who Trolled The Grammys

 And where was the fundraiser?
 Do you remember what it was for?

 It was somewhere in LA, I think.
 I don’t know, I meet so many people.
-I’ve been with Michael Jackson back in the day, I met him… so I don’t know.
+I’ve been with Michael Jackson back in the day, I met him…so I don’t know.

 What was your connection to Michael Jackson?

-The first time I came to LA, I stayed at Katherine Jackson’s house.
+The first time I came to L.A, I stayed at Katherine Jackson’s house.
 Whenever they were in Switzerland or in Liechtenstein, they would stay at my place.
-Be it Jermaine, some of the kids… there’s tons of family footage, and we’re going to release it maybe one day.
+Be it Jermaine, some of the kids…there’s tons of family footage, and we’re going to release it maybe one day.

-Originally it was my father who met Joseph Jackson in Africa, in Congo, like 20 years ago or so.
+Originally it was my father who met Joseph Jackson in Africa, in the Congo, like twenty years ago or so.
 And they talked about their sons and they invited us over.
 And Jermaine came to Lichtenstein many times, and we travelled around the world together.
 And because Jermaine at the time was living with his mom, at Katherine’s house, I automatically was “inside”.
 Michael would call in and I’d be at the table with Katherine, alone.
 Believe me, it was a very interesting time for me and I learned a lot.
 I’m forever thankful to the Jacksons.

 You know, we benefitted on both sides.
 I did a lot of things for them as well, and they benefitted from me.
 It was a great time.